hjanuschka/fastlane-plugin-sharethemeal/README.md

 [fastlane](https://fastlane.tools) saves as hours of work, wich eventually saves us a lot of money. this is my try to remind myself to give, on every deploy using [fastlane](https://fastlane.tools).

-Opens a Browser with the Payment page of [ShareTheMeal](https://sharethemeal.org/)
+Opens a Browser with the Donation page of [ShareTheMeal](https://sharethemeal.org/)

 to get the parameter values, please donate once per app - and extract the values from the URL.